trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 This screen will display any created snapshots and provides buttons to:

-**Create:** used to create a manual snapshot of the specified pool now.
-For example, you could create a snapshot before making changes to an important file, so that you can preserve a copy of the previous version of the file.
+**Create:** Used to create a manual snapshot of the specified pool now.
+For example, you could create a snapshot before making changes to an important file, so you can preserve a copy of the previous version of the file.
 Or, you can create a snapshot as you make modifications to the system configuration.
 When creating a snapshot, a pop-up message will prompt you to input a name for the snapshot, allowing you to choose a name that is useful in helping you remember why you took the snapshot.
-An entry will be added to this screen for the snapshot where the "Name" will be the name you input and the "Comment" will inidcate the date and time the snapshot was created.
+An entry will be added to this screen for the snapshot where the :guilabel:`Name` will be the name you input and the :guilabel:`Comment` will inidcate the date and time the snapshot was created.

-**Remove:** used to delete a highlighted snapshot.
+**Remove:** Used to delete a highlighted snapshot.
-**This is a permanent change that can not be reversed.** In other words, the versions of files at that point in time the snapshot was created will be lost.
+**This is a permanent change that can not be reversed.** In other words, the versions of files at the point in time the snapshot was created will be lost.

-**Revert:** if you highlight a snapshot entry, this button and the drop-down menu next to it will activate.
+**Revert:** If you highlight a snapshot entry, this button and the drop-down menu next to it will activate.
 You can use the drop-down menu to specify which pool or dataset you would like to revert.
 **Be aware that a revert will overwrite the current contents of the selected pool or dataset to the point in time the snapshot was created.**
-This means that files changes that occurred after the snapshot was taken will be lost.
+This means files changes occurring after the snapshot was taken will be lost.

 .. index:: replication, life preserver
 .. _Replication Tab: